gvwilson/sensibleadventures/beneath-coriandel/beneath-coriandel.md

 Best if you keep those up where we can see them."

 Damn the Gifted.
 And damn these two in particular.
 They were the nightmare and shame of every rat catcher in the city.
-They'd arrived a couple of years before full of wild talk about Gifted rights and reparations and six other kinds of madness.
+They'd arrived a couple of years before, full of wild talk about Gifted rights and reparations and six other kinds of madness.
 When the emir told them to move on, they went underground instead and started playing vigilante.